bwNetFlow/flowpipeline/CONFIGURATION.md

 set forth by the universities.

 #### stdin
-The `stdin` segment reads JSON encoded flows from stdin and introduces this into the pipeline.
+The `stdin` segment reads JSON encoded flows from stdin or a given file and introduces this into the pipeline.
 This is intended to be used in conjunction with the `stdout` segment, which allows flowpipelines to be piped into each other.

 ```
 - segment: stdin
+  # the lines below are optional and set to default
+  config:
+    filename: ""
 ```

 [godoc](https://pkg.go.dev/github.com/bwNetFlow/flowpipeline/segments/input/stdin)